Native American Support

 Native American Film Festival

-Pow Wow details will be announced in early 2018.
+Film Festival details will be announced in the Fall.

-All Native American events on campus are complimentary.
+All Native American events on campus are Free and Open to the Public.

 We host the Circle of Grandmothers once a month where grandmothers from the Native American community can come together at UNO.
 Visitors and various experts help to explain challenges that are faced by our grandchildren in today’s world.